Lightnet/bullet/README.md

 Note: 32 bit build hashlink is not working on window 10 last checked 1.11.

+VS2017 Community

-Download hashlink as well sub library and build 64bit.
+Download hashlink src as well sub library and build release 64bit.
 Make sure it run correctly else the bullet errors.
 Hashlink 32bit error will show module errors. (if upgrade to vs2017)

 https://github.com/HaxeFoundation/hashlink